 Is this golden charge card a good one?

 The Gold Card earns 4x Membership Rewards (MR) points on US Restaurants and Grocery Stores.
 But the 4x points are limited to the first $25,000 in purchases.
-It also earns one point per dollar on all other purchases.
+It also earns 3x points on Amex.com travel purchases and only one point on non-bonus spend.

-The Gold Card has a public sign-up bonus of 35,000 MR points.
-This sum can be earned after spending $2,000 within the first 3 months.
+The Gold Card has a public sign-up bonus worth 35,000 MR points.
+You can earn it after spending $2,000 within the first 3 months.
 There is a targeted bonus of 50,000 points for the same minimum spend.
 Because of Amex’s Once Per Lifetime Rule, I suggest going for the highest bonus possible even if it means waiting.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: